artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 2. Download the whole RVfpga-sim-addons folder as well as [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-download-page-en/).

 2. Include the libwebsockets library compiled for Windows, which is provided in Releases as a zip file.
-For that purpose, unzip the file and add to the PATH environment system variable the route to the unzipped folder.
+For that purpose, unzip the file and add to the PATH environment system variable the route to folder *LibWebSockets_Windows10/libwebsockets/build/bin*.

 3. Restart your computer.